oxylabs/url-scraper/README.md

   ]
 }
 ```
-With our Url Scraper, you can seamlessly extract public data from any Url web page.
+With our URL Scraper, you can seamlessly extract public data from any URL web page.
 Gather the specific data points you need, such as stock indices, trade volumes, or economic reports, to conduct your financial analysis and stay up-to-date on market trends.
 If you run into any issues or need assistance, don't hesitate to reach out to our support team through live chat or email us at support@finscraper.io.